-The Head of EAL is responsible for overseeing arrangements for the implementation and coordination of the EAL policy and for managing the team of colleagues who contribute to EAL provision.
+The EAL Co-ordinator is responsible for overseeing arrangements for the implementation and coordination of the EAL policy and for managing the team of colleagues who contribute to EAL provision.
 The EAL teachers offer individual and small-group support to pupils and deliver the specific EAL curriculum.